FrankBoller/watcher/README.md

 This is a place for **spectators**

-* it is a simple project intended to showcase technology implementation samples, implementations, bugs, links and documentation
+* intended to showcase technology implementation samples, implementations, bugs, links and documentation

 ### Philosopy, Frameworks, Libraries, Code Tools and Artifacts
 * Agile